LayerXcom/confidential-computing-modules/README.md

 ## Developing

+You can try to build the codebase on your local machine or test it in sgx-enabled environment.

 ###  Building in simulation mode

 Anonify assumes your hardware supports Intel SGX.
 Without such hardware, you can build it in simulation mode, which allows you to build on macOS.